About Hyannis HyArts Cultural District

-2005 HyArts Shanties Seven artist shanties were constructed on the harbor front.
-These shanties offer local artists an affordable location to create and sell their work.
-The artists receive marketing support from the Harbor Your Arts program.
+2005 HyArts Artist Shanties, Bismore Park Seven artist shanties were constructed on the harbor front.
+These shanties offer local artists an affordable location to create and sell their work in a beautiful and highly visible location.

-2006 Aselton Park The rehabilitation of an underutilized grassy area into an outdoor performing arts center was completed and includes the award winning public art installation “Buoyed Coasts”.
-The area now provides a venue for ongoing entertainment along the harbor and affords tremendous exposure for local musicians and actors.
+2006 Aselton Park The rehabilitation of an underutilized grassy area into an outdoor performing arts center was completed and includes the award-winning public art installation “Buoyed Coasts”.
+The area now provides a performing arts venue for festivals and a variety of entertainment along the harbor front.

 A strong creative economy provides the opportunity to capitalize upon regional dollars with an area unified and transformed into a distinct arts destination.
 This cultural district continues to increase the value of the arts in the community through the cultivation of diverse new audiences and keeps consumers coming back throughout the year.
-District branding and cultural activities such as historic walking and art gallery tours, artist shanties and work studios, classes, workshops and exhibits serve to attract visitors to the area.
-Future plans also include the creation of a multi-use cultural center which will become the backbone of the arts district and will complement and enhance arts and culture initiatives in downtown Hyannis.
+District branding and cultural activities such as historic walking and art gallery tours, artist shanties and work studios, classes, workshops, and exhibits serve to attract visitors to the area.

 Aquinnah Circle Cultural & Historic District, Aquinnah